 Meet the Team

-Our staff our highly experienced and professional book publishers with many years in the trade behind them, many at the highest level including Waterstones Head Office, Penguin Random House, Bloomsbury and Macmillan.
+Our staff are highly experienced and professional book publishers with many years in the trade behind them, many at the highest level including Waterstones Head Office, Penguin Random House, Bloomsbury and Macmillan.
 Therefore, our books are superb quality and our noses are commercial.

 Head of UCLan Publishing, Course Leader for BA and MA Publishing and self-confessed workaholic.